Academic Reporting and Achievement

-To achieve Academic Excellence, students must have a GPA of at least 4.5 and have no grades lower than a C-.
+To achieve an Academic excellence award, students must have a GPA of greater than 4.5, and have no grades lower than a C-.

-To achieve academic Merit, students must have a GPA of at least 3.5 and have no grades lower than a C-.
+To achieve a merit award, students must have a GPA of at least 4, and have no grades lower than a C-.

 NOTE: Students in Years 11 and 12 doing Certificate courses must have complete units required for the end of the semester.

 In addition to Academic Excellence and Merit, students who achieve A grades in all of their subjects will receive a Principal’s Commendation Award.
 Students from all Year levels are eligible for this.